Pineapples are one of our favorite tropical fruits of all time, but the pineapple juice you can buy at the store is simply not up to snuff.

 So, we had our in-house chef put together a unique recipe your taste buds will love.

-This crisp juice combines pineapple with pear, Daikon radish and ginger to make Asian-inspired deliciousness.
+This recipe combines pineapple with pear, daikon radish and ginger to make a delicious Asian inspired, crisp juice.
 Cilantro and spinach are also included to balance the flavor and add more nutrition.
 Finally, Serrano chili is an optional ingredient for those who like a kick in their beverages.

 Health Benefits of This Pineapple Juice

 Similar to other citrus fruits, pineapples are loaded with impressive health benefits!
 They contain a significant amount of vitamin A, vitamin C, vitamin K, phosphorus, zinc, and calcium.